Efe-01/Bitcoin-Quant-Analysis/README.md

 By collecting historical Bitcoin data using the yfinance library, I aim to examine whether traditional technical analysis holds predictive value or if its perceived effectiveness is overstated.
 The project will explore the statistical relationships between these indicators and actual price movements over time.

+🔍 Hypothesis & Thesis
+Hypothesis:
+The core hypothesis of this study is that classical technical indicators, such as EMA 50, EMA 100, and RSI, do not have a statistically significant relationship with future Bitcoin price movements.
+In other words, their signals are assumed to be lagging, non-predictive, and comparable to randomness.
+This view challenges the widespread belief in the predictive strength of technical analysis.

+Alternative Hypothesis:
+There exists a measurable and statistically significant relationship between one or more of the indicators (EMA 50, EMA 100, RSI) and the direction of Bitcoin prices.
+These indicators could potentially be used as reliable inputs for decision-making in trading strategies.

+Thesis Statement:
+This project aims to critically examine the predictive power of widely used classical technical indicators—EMA 50, EMA 100, and RSI—within the context of Bitcoin trading.
+Through statistical testing, data visualization, and backtesting strategy performance, the research seeks to uncover whether these tools truly provide an informational edge or simply reflect market behavior in hindsight.
+The results of this analysis may either support or refute the merit of traditional technical analysis in high-volatility, data-driven markets like cryptocurrency.

 🎯 Objectives

 Evaluate the Effectiveness of Classic Technical Indicators Assess how well EMA 50, EMA 100, and RSI correlate with future Bitcoin price direction.